-There was a long pause and then carefully-pondered lists began to take shape… and end at about four or five items.
+There was a long pause.
+Then carefully-pondered lists began to take shape… and ended at just four or five items.

 It’s hard to say good things about ourselves.
-Sometimes it’s a real struggle to come up with our list.
 After all, doesn’t the writer of Proverbs (27:2 NIV) warn us to “Let someone else praise you, and not your own mouth; an outsider, and not your own lips”?

 Then again, I squirm a bit when I hear someone say, “Were your ears burning?
 Everyone was talking about what a wonderful (fill in the blank) you are!”

 Some people really do deserve praise, though.
 A character in one of my favorite “read aloud” books to my fourth graders was actually called Praiseworthy.
 In his novel, The Great Horn Spoon!, Sid Fleischman presents countless difficulties for this butler and his young master, Jack, to overcome.
 Time after time Praiseworthy lived up to his name and cleverly figured out a solution to each of their dilemmas during their gold rush adventures.